nymea/nymea-wiki/Raspberry-Pi.md

 --------------------------------------------
 ### 1. Prepare the SD card

-In this step we delete all partitions of the SD card and create a new single `64 Mb FAT32` partition.
+In this step we delete all partitions of the SD card and create a new single `FAT32` partition.

 > **Note:** this will delete all data from your SD card!